-We hope that you make careful decisions about for your projects.
+We hope that you use and develop ingenuity!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 After Germany lost World War II, the country was divided into East Germany (controlled by the Soviets) and West Germany (controlled by the UK, France, and US).

 The border was vigorously fortified.
 Defectors escaping East Germany using a land crossing had to contend with watchtowers, land mines, barbed wire fences, and soldiers willing to use lethal force.

 Peter Strelzyk was an electrician and mechanic.
 Gunter Wetzel had training as a bricklayer and worked in a plastic factory.
 They initially thought of building a helicopter or light aircraft, but realized that they would not be able to find an engine with enough power.

 The first balloon failed to inflate.
 They tried several methods and positions for the balloon, but could not get the balloon to inflate.
 In the end, the issue was the cloth they used, a cotton, was too porous.

 Their second balloon inflated and took flight.
 However, when they landed, they found a bread bag and other litter from an East German town.
 They had landed about 600 feet short of the border, still in a mined border zone.
 It took hours to escape the border undetected and then hike the 14 miles back to their town before their absence could be noted.
 They had to leave the balloon and other flight materials behind, which alerted the authorities to their plans.
 As authorities started the search for the perpetrators, this increased the need for the families to flee.

 It took six weeks to rebuild the third balloon from scratch.
 The balloon was made from 13,500 square feet of taffeta.
 To allay suspicion, instead of buying large swaths of cloth, they bought the material in whatever colors and patterns they could.
 It took almost 4 miles of thread to sew the balloon together.